jlroland/book-app/README.md

 Number and name of feature: Adding Google Books API

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 9:55am

-Finish time:
+Finish time: 12:10pm

-Actual time needed to complete:
+Actual time needed to complete: 2 hours 15 minutes

 Number and name of feature: